danielbui78-bridge-collab/dzBridge-common/Test/QA Manual Test Cases.md

 8. Click "Accept".
 9. Confirm Unreal Engine has successfully generated a new "Victoria81" asset in the Content Browser Pane.
 10. Confirm that a "Victoria81" subfolder was generated in the Intermediate Folder, with "Victoria81.dtu" and "Victoria81.fbx" files.
+11. Confirm that "ExportTextures" subfolder is NOT present in the "Victoria81" folder.

 ## TC10.
 Load and Export Victoria 8.1 with "Victoria 8.1 Tattoo All - Add" to Unreal
 1. Start Daz Studio.